Vivian-Lopez/Vivian-Lopez/README.md

 -->

 - I'm An upcoming Second Year student at Imperial studing a 4 year Computing course.
-- I'm currently working on a wallpaper generator full stack project to get level up my software engineering skills
+- A full-stack project I'm currently working on is a wallpaper generator that uses GANs to create unique wallpapers.
+- Also I'm part of a group of devs working to create a fitness app Huscle which I'm sure will be the future of fitness apps!
-- You can reach out to me on my Linkedin :)
+- You can reach out to me on my LinkedIn :)